ACMASU/site/README.md

 This is the official Armstrong ACM student chapter development page.
+YAY!